catkin/catkin_tools/docs/installing.rst

 .. note::

     This project is still in beta and has not been released yet, please install from source.
-    In particular, interface and behaviour are still subject to incompatible changes.
+    In particular, interface and behavior are still subject to incompatible changes.
     If you rely on a stable environment, please use ``catkin_make`` instead of this tool.

 Installing on Ubuntu with apt-get